shlomif/fc-solve/fc-solve/source/README.txt

 +T+ can be used instead of +10+.
 The card deck is one of:  +H,S,D,C+ (standing for Hearts, Spades, Diamonds and Clubs respectively).

-Here is an example board: (PySol board No. 24)
+Here is an example board: (PySol/Microsoft board No. 24)

 -----------------------
 4C 2C 9C 8C QS 4S 2H